10yard/dkafe/readme.md

 ### Music Playlist

 You can override the default Donkey Kong background music by setting `ENABLE_PLAYLIST = 1` in the settings.txt file.
-Several default music files are provided for your enjoyment.
+11 Donkey Kong music remixes are provided as default for your enjoyment - see thank you section below for a list of the included tracks.
 These files can be removed and replaced with your own favourite music tracks in **.mp3** or **.ogg** format.

 The "Music Playlist" can also be activated via the frontend settings menu (by pressing the TAB key) or it can be toggle on/off by pressing the CONTROL_PLAYLIST key (p).
 When music is playing you can skip to the next track by pressing the CONTROL_SKIP key (s).